MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 ## Prerequisites

-Before you create a BambooHR Copilot connector, you must:

-**1. Set up the application on BambooHR Developer Portal**
+1. Set up the application on BambooHR developer portal.

-Companies and developers need to work with BambooHR to get access to BambooHR developer portal.

-**2. Configure a BambooHR app**

-Configure a BambooHR app with a unique App name
+2. Configure a BambooHR app with a unique App name
  ![Screenshot of Add application.](media/bamboohr-connector/bamboohr-addapp.png)

-**3. Add direct URLs**

-Add the following links into the "Redirect URLs" field in the App details section:
+3. Add direct URLs** into the "Redirect URLs" field in the app details section.
    For M365 Enterprise, copy and paste: https://gcs.office.com/v1.0/admin/oauth/callback

  ![Screenshot of App Details.](media/bamboohr-connector/bamboohr-appdetails.png)
  ![Screenshot of Direct Urls form.](media/bamboohr-connector/bamboohr-redirecturis.png)

-**4. Add Application Scopes**
+4. Add application ccopes

 On the Application Scopes section, select the following scopes with read access only: